openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 demonstrating our software to potentially new users talked about upcoming awesome features with more experienced users; we were selling some KDE merchandise articles and were giving a way a lot of openSUSE 11.3 CDs.
 Furthermore it was an excellent possibility to intensify the cooperation with other projects.
-FigureÂ 4, â€œLinux Dayâ€</blockquote>
+Figure 4, “Linux Day”</blockquote>